irakr/ishell/README.md

 # How to use
 It is simple:
 - Just run the 'ishell' binary located in src/ directory.
 This is just a temporary location of the executable.
 It will be organized later.

+# OUTPUT
+- Currently the output will only show what kind of command you have input.
+- The correct output will be soon produced.